RAHUL221B/GIT/rev2.md

-this is first of rev2
+this is first of rev2.
+This is 2nd commit of rev2